BISHOP, CALIF. AREA: Gary Olson of the Bishop Creek Resorts (760-873-4484):

 LAKE TAHOE - North Shore:

-We are trolling for Macks with silver Herring Dodger flasher blades and live minnows at depths of 100-250 feet, along the edges of the drop-offs."
+We are trolling for Macks with silver Herring Dodger flasher blades and live minnows at depths of 130-300 feet, along the edges of the drop-offs.

-LAKE TAHOE - South Shore: Gene St. Denis: "Fishing is good.
+LAKE TAHOE - South Shore: Gene St. Denis: "Fishing has been good to very good.

 Best places have been Ski Run Mound and Camp Richardson.